 The nine MLB Draft picks in 2012 ranked second in the nation only behind Arizona State's 10 draft selections.
 The nine draft picks marked the fifth most in Big 12 history.

-Tadlock's players have heard their names called a lot recently in the MLB Draft with 42 selections over the last four years (2010-13).
+Tadlock's players have heard their names called a lot recently in the MLB Draft with 52 selections over the last six years (2010-15).
 Six years during his coaching career Tadlock has had at least nine players taken in the draft.

 Tadlock produced several of the nation's top recruiting classes while an assistant coach at Oklahoma, helping lead the Sooners back to the College World Series in 2010, the Sooners first trip to Omaha since 1995.

 It didn't take Tadlock long to make his mark on the recruiting trail at Oklahoma, as his 2006 recruiting class ranked fourth nationally by Collegiate Baseball Newspaper.
 The No. 4 ranking was the best for the Sooners since 1987.

 During his time at Oklahoma (2006-2011), the Sooners made five trips to the NCAA Tournament with two Super Regional appearances in 2006 and 2010 while making it back to the College World Series in Omaha in 2010.
 It marked OU's first time to make five post-season appearances in a six year span since 1987-1992.

 The Sooners had unparalleled success at the plate under Tadlock's guidance.
 Oklahoma batted over .300 during all six of his seasons -- first time for OU since 1995-2000 -- and his 2009 and 2010 clubs combined for 195 home runs, the most ever at Oklahoma in consecutive seasons while leading the Big 12 in homers both years.
 The Sooners 104 home runs in 2010 rank second all-time in Oklahoma history.